-If you’re hatching and raising chicks, it is almost always sure that you will get at least one male chick in each batch.
+If you’re hatching and raising chicks, there is a likelihood that you might get at least one male chick in each batch.

 On the other hand, if you buy day-old female chicks from hatcheries and suppliers, then there is always a chance that you will accidentally get an unwanted male.